gersonsosa/algorithms-princeton-go/README.md

 # algorithms-princeton-go
-Go implementation for algorithms princeton course
+Go implementation for algorithms princeton course (not for grading)